 ¼ cup pitted green Moroccan (or Sicilian) olives

 Rub fish with 2 TBS of If & When Moroccan Preserved Meyer Lemon Paste and place in fridge.
 This can be done hours or moments before preparing this dish.
 The longer the paste rests on the fish, the stronger the flavor.

 Pour 2 cups boiling water into a bowl and sprinkle with saffron strands.
 Use a spoon to press the saffron strands against the side of the bowl to release the flavor.
 Cover the bowl with a plate and set aside.

 Heat oil in a large skillet over low.
 Add bell peppers, onion, tomatoes, garlic and cilantro stems, and season to taste with salt and pepper.
 Increase heat to medium-high and cook for about 5 minutes, stirring occasionally, until the onion is transparent.

 When ready to cook, add olives and 1 TBS If & When.
 Bring mixture to a boil over high, reduce to low, cover and simmer for 15 to 20 minutes, basting the fish every 5 minutes.
 Sprinkle with the cilantro leaves during the last few minutes of cooking.

 Taste for seasoning and serve, setting the fish on top of the vegetables.
 Serve warm or at room temperature.

 Our local fishmonger had just under 2 lbs of white fish remaining, but we kept the portions above.
 We served it as a main course for two and had only 1/2 fillet remaining.
-It was that good.
+It's that good.